aperkaz/serverless-payments/README.md

 # serverless-payments

-Serverless payments with Stripe and Netlify functions
+Serverless payments with Stripe and Netlify functions.